blackfisk-tech/vstx-data-table/README.md

 ## License

-> All code provided within this report is licensed with a [GNU GPLv3 License](https://www.gnu.org/licenses/quick-guide-gplv3.en.html)
+> All code provided within is licensed with a [GNU GPLv3 License](https://www.gnu.org/licenses/quick-guide-gplv3.en.html)